Line Controller for Assembly and Packaging in Semiconductor Backend

 Integration

 An important part of the specification phase is preparing for the integration and implementation of data interfaces.
-In particular, the implementation of interface standards such as SECS/GEM and OPC UA as well as the transfer of parameters and control mechanisms needs to be taken into consideration.
+In particular, the implementation of interface standards such as SECS/GEM (E5, E30, E37, PV2) and OPC UA as well as the transfer of parameters and control mechanisms needs to be taken into consideration.
 This also includes the definition of state models such as the port state model or the upload and download of wafer maps and recipes.
-To ensure secure integration, we carry out ACM tests for existing machines before the data connections are finally implemented.
+To ensure reliable integration, we perform ACM tests for each machine as part of the connection implementation process.

 Production management